onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 | GitLens                              | eamodio.gitlens                       | latest  |
 +--------------------------------------+---------------------------------------+---------+

-.. note:: Use the reStructuredText extension version 169.0.0 or lower to avoid problems with the preview.
+.. warning:: Use the reStructuredText extension version 169.0.0 or lower to avoid problems with the preview.
 You need to downgrade after the initial installation.